Forward Air (NASDAQ:FWRD) Rating Reiterated by Benchmark

-Forward Air (NASDAQ:FWRD – Get Free Report)‘s stock had its “hold” rating restated by Benchmark in a research note issued to investors on Thursday, Benzinga reports.
+Forward Air (NASDAQ:FWRD – Get Free Report)‘s stock had its “hold” rating reissued by research analysts at Benchmark in a report released on Wednesday, Benzinga reports.

-FWRD has been the topic of a number of other reports.
-Robert W. Baird cut their target price on Forward Air from $50.00 to $40.00 and set a “neutral” rating on the stock in a research report on Friday, March 1st.
-Wolfe Research downgraded Forward Air from a “peer perform” rating to an “underperform” rating and set a $50.00 price objective for the company. in a research note on Wednesday, January 10th.
-Stifel Nicolaus decreased their price target on Forward Air from $80.00 to $55.00 and set a “hold” rating for the company in a research note on Monday, January 22nd.
-Finally, StockNews.com cut Forward Air from a “hold” rating to a “sell” rating in a research note on Monday, March 18th.
-Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $80.14.
+Several other research analysts also recently weighed in on FWRD.
+Stifel Nicolaus lowered their target price on Forward Air from $80.00 to $55.00 and set a “hold” rating on the stock in a research note on Monday, January 22nd.
+Wolfe Research downgraded Forward Air from a “peer perform” rating to an “underperform” rating and set a $50.00 target price on the stock. in a research note on Wednesday, January 10th.
+StockNews.com downgraded Forward Air from a “hold” rating to a “sell” rating in a research note on Monday, March 18th.
+Finally, Robert W. Baird lowered their target price on Forward Air from $50.00 to $40.00 and set a “neutral” rating on the stock in a research note on Friday, March 1st.
+Two research analysts have rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat.com, Forward Air has a consensus rating of “Hold” and a consensus target price of $80.14.

-Forward Air (NASDAQ:FWRD – Get Free Report) last announced its quarterly earnings results on Thursday, February 29th.
-The transportation company reported $0.81 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.97 by ($0.16).
-The company had revenue of $338.43 million during the quarter, compared to analyst estimates of $406.96 million.
-Forward Air had a net margin of 10.58% and a return on equity of 15.30%.
-The firm’s revenue for the quarter was down 16.0% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $1.65 earnings per share.
-Sell-side analysts forecast that Forward Air will post 0.56 EPS for the current fiscal year.
+Forward Air (NASDAQ:FWRD – Get Free Report) last released its quarterly earnings results on Thursday, February 29th.
+The transportation company reported $0.81 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.97 by ($0.16).
+The firm had revenue of $338.43 million for the quarter, compared to analysts’ expectations of $406.96 million.
+Forward Air had a return on equity of 15.30% and a net margin of 10.58%.
+The company’s quarterly revenue was down 16.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.65 EPS.
+Analysts anticipate that Forward Air will post 0.56 earnings per share for the current fiscal year.

 About Forward Air